 I joined the Time to Shine team in 2015 and since then I've really enjoyed working across the city, meeting amazing people and monitoring and evaluating a diverse range of creative and innovative older people's projects.
 Research is a big part of the Time to Shine programme so part of my role involves linking the work of delivery partners and the ideas, feelings and experiences of older beneficiaries into the local and national evaluations of the programme.
 Our intention is to learn about what works, and what doesn't work, to improve social connections and reduce feelings of loneliness in older people in Leeds.

-I am very excited and privileged to work within the Time to Shine project as Programme Manager.
-Working closely with Rachel Kouvinen we take overall responsibility for commissioning services and the day to day management of the project.
-I have always enjoyed working with older people and over the last 12 years have worked in a range of roles from developing befriending services to managing city wide projects at Feel Good Factor.
+I am privileged to have worked on the Time to Shine programme as Programme Manager since 2015.
+I have thoroughly enjoyed developing strong partnerships with our Delivery Partners, staff team and older people to ensure we achieve the ambitious outcomes of the programme.
+I have always enjoyed working with older people and over the last 15 years have been fortunate to work in a range of roles from developing befriending services to managing city-wide projects.

 I am a proud northerner, originally from Durham but Leeds definitely feels like home.
-When I’m not running around after an energetic toddler I like to catch up with my sleep and a bit of knitting.
+When I’m not running around after two energetic children I like to catch up with my sleep and a bit of knitting.